DWU CONSULTING — AI RESEARCH

 Operating Margin = Operating Income ÷ Operating Revenue

 Operating margin reflects airline profitability before interest expense and taxes.
-Healthy airlines typically achieve 5–15% operating margins during normal economic conditions.
+Big 3 (American, Delta, United) averaged 8.7% operating margins in Q4 2024 (SEC 10-Q).
 Margins below 3% indicate competitive pressure; negative margins indicate losses.

 Pre-tax Margin includes interest expense (debt service) and shows profitability after financing costs.
-Highly leveraged airlines may have strong operating margins but weak pre-tax margins due to heavy debt burdens.
+Airlines with debt-to-EBITDA >5x (SEC 10-Q) may have operating margins above 8% vs. pre-tax margins below 5% (SEC 10-Q examples) due to heavy debt burdens.
 For bankruptcy risk assessment, pre-tax margin is more relevant.

 Load Factor